A type that can be hashed into a

 Hashable conformance automatically, and you can add

-Hashable conformance to your other custom types by adding a single
+Hashable conformance to your other custom types by implementing the

 Conforming to the Hashable Protocol